By Cheryl Nagowski, senior director, Federal Markets D2 Consulting

 Specialty Products In The VA

-By law, the VA has statutorily mandated access to favorable drug pricing and uses formulary preference in competitive markets to negotiate further discounts.
+By law, the VA has statutorily mandated access to favorable drug pricing.
 Unlike the Department of Defense healthcare system, where two-thirds of care is provided in the community physician setting, the majority of VA care is provided within its own integrated system.
-The VA operates over 150 VA medical centers (VMACs) and 1,200 VA community outpatient clinics.
+The VA operates over 150 VA medical centers (VAMCs) and 1,200 VA community outpatient clinics.

-It is also important to note that the limited three-tier structure of the VANF does not provide a specialty tier for high-cost drugs.
+It is also important to note that the limited three-tier structure of the VA prescription co-pay designation does not provide a specialty tier for high-cost drugs.
 Veterans are not subject to large co-pay fluctuations based on the formulary tier of the drug, nor are they subject to cost sharing.
 Instead, veterans are classified into one of eight priority groups by a disability rating, with no copay for those in priority group one and nominal copays for all others (maximum branded product copay is $11).

 Key Challenges Resulting In A Push For VA Biosimilar Preferred Use

 While the VA enjoys favorable pricing not seen elsewhere in the market for any biologic administered in the integrated channel of care to its beneficiaries, it must absorb all of the remaining costs.
 Therefore, it is desperately trying to get a handle on the unique challenges that exist with regard to specialty drug prescribing and utilization.
 The VA remains challenged in providing a high volume of care on restricted congressionally-designated budgets.
-The VA is also an and/or payer, meaning an enrollee must choose to either bill the VA benefit or their private insurance/Medicare Part D benefits for a claim.
-As such, VA benefit engagement can be unpredictable.
+The VA benefit operates only as a primary payer, meaning an enrollee must choose to either bill the VA benefit or their private insurance/Medicare Part D benefits for a claim.
+The VA does not operate as a secondary payer to other insurers, but may seek cost-share from those plans to supplement VA benefit engagement.
+As such, VA benefit utilization by beneficiaries can be unpredictable.
 Current statistics reveal the VA benefit is engaged by roughly 64 percent of enrollees on an annual basis, with the remaining enrollees utilizing other sources of care for coverage.
 All of these factors have led the VA to procure a good deal of specialty physician care from community providers on a part-time basis.

 The VA in particular seeks to better control the use of specialty products due to the unique complications noted above.
-The VA is often cited as a model for the Center for Medicare and Medicaid Services (CMS), and favorable coverage is often leveraged for promotion, as seen with the widespread Merck announcements regarding the VA’s first-line designation of Renflexis.
+The VA is often cited as a model for the Center for Medicare and Medicaid Services (CMS), and preferred use is often leveraged for promotion, as seen with the widespread Merck announcements regarding the VA’s first-line designation of Renflexis.

 About The Author: